gabor-s/aurelia-mdl-dialog/README.md

 # aurelia-mdl-dialog
-Aurelia wrapper for [Material Design Lite's Dialog](https://getmdl.io/components/#dialog-section) component.
+Aurelia wrapper for Material Design Lite's [Dialog](https://getmdl.io/components/#dialog-section) component.

 ## <a name="live-demo"></a>Live demo
-The live demo is ...
+It demonstrates showing a dialog from another one, passing values to and returning values from a dialog, positioning a dialog.

-A live demo can be found [here]().
+The live demo is [here]().

 ## Install